-Data Sources and Methodology: Automated Investigative Management System (AIM).
-The AIM system is an automated case management system in which data concerning the opening and closing of each FDLE criminal investigative case is maintained.
 The data entered into AIM concerning a particular case is provided by or approved by the case agent assigned to that case.
 The Special Agent Supervisor (Supervisory Inspector, if an EI case) reviews the case documentation quarterly for accuracy and completeness.
 A member in the Program Office selects the appropriate date range and case type (major and investigative assistance) and runs the "Criminal Investigations Worked" report from the Management Reports Module.
 The report only generates cases with time attributed to them.
-The report is printed and the figures for major and investigative assistance cases with a domestic security focus will be subtracted from the total number of cases.
+The report is printed and the figures for major and investigative assistance cases are added together to obtain the statewide total.
+Major and investigative assistance cases with a domestic security focus will be subtracted from the total number of cases.